In the Press

 Professor Gluck Backs Bill to Create Congressional Clerkship

-A new bill was introduced to Congress on December 5, 2016 that would establish the first ever congressional analogue to the federal judicial clerkship.
+A new bill was re-introduced to Congress on July 25, 2017 that would establish the first ever congressional analogue to the federal judicial clerkship.
 The bill would establish a structured congressional clerkship program for recent law school graduates and young lawyers.
 The Daniel Webster Congressional Clerkship Act was backed by Sens.
 Mike Lee (R-UT), Patrick Leahy (D-VT), John Hoeven (R-ND), and Ted Cruz (R-TX).
 The bipartisan legislation was also supported by many in the academic community, including Yale Law School Professor Abbe R. Gluck ’00, who is a member of the Coalition’s Steering Committee.
+The bill was initially submitted in 2016 and was raised again this summer.

 “Strikingly few practicing lawyers, much less judges, have had any experience working in Congress,” Gluck said.
 “But in an era when the bulk of legal work is statutory work, we can no longer afford to have a profession that is ignorant of how Congress works or how federal legislation is made.”
 Gluck explained that top law students flock to judicial clerkships, government honors programs, public interest and academic fellowships and law firms to apprentice themselves.